ItzCoolllllll/Carrot-website/ourcompany.md

 One special thing in our company is: **we have two chairpersons**

-The following is our name wit our position and some introductions
+The following is our name with our position and some introductions

 ```
 Chairperson + Founder: Carrot De Adrian